paperdink/PaperdInk-Library/examples/Wave/README.md

 ### Todo list from Taiga
 First create an account on [Taiga](https://www.taiga.io) and create a new project.
 Add your login details and project name to the config file.

+### Todo list from Todoist
+First create an account on [Todoist](https://www.todoist.com).
+Go to `Settings > Integrations` and generate an API token.
+Copy this token to the config file.

 ### Uploading bitmaps
 Use [ESP32 Sketch data upload](https://randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/)